Mount Holly, New Jersey

 What is now Mount Holly was originally formed as Northampton on November 6, 1688.
 Northampton was incorporated as one of New Jersey's initial group of 104 townships created by an act of the New Jersey Legislature on February 21, 1798.
 Portions of the township were taken to form Little Egg Harbor Township (February 13, 1740, now part of Ocean County), Washington Township (November 19, 1802), Pemberton borough (December 15, 1826), Coaxen Township (March 10, 1845, now known as Southampton Township), Pemberton Township (March 10, 1846), Westampton Township (March 6, 1850) and Lumberton Township (March 14, 1860).
 There had been a Mount Holly post office since before the 1870 U.S. Census.
 The township was renamed Mount Holly as of November 6, 1931, based on the results of a referendum held three days earlier.
-The township was named for hills covered with holly trees.
+The township was named for the prominent hill just north of downtown partially covered with holly trees.
 Some areas of today's Mount Holly were known as Bridgetown.

-Mount Holly gives its name to the National Weather Service Weather Forecast Office for the Philadelphia metropolitan area, though the office is actually located in adjacent Westampton.
+Mount Holly gives its name to the National Weather Service Weather Forecast Office for the Philadelphia metropolitan area, serving most of New Jersey, Southeastern Pennsylvania, all of Delaware and Eastern Maryland, though the office is actually located in adjacent Westampton.

 History

 Colonial era

-The first European settlement in what is now Mount Holly began in 1677 when Walter Reeves acquired land from the Lenape (Delaware) Native Americans living in the area.
+The first European settlement in what is now Mount Holly began in 1677 when Walter Reeves colonized the land from the Lenape (Delaware) Native Americans living in the area.
 He constructed a dam on Rancocas Creek to channel water through a raceway to power a gristmill and sawmill.
 Edward Gaskill and his sons dug the mill race on their property between 1720 and 1723.
 After the mills were established, more settlers were attracted to the area and built houses and commercial buildings on High, Church, White, Mill, and Pine streets, including the Shinn Curtis Log House (1712).
 By 1800, over 250 dwellings had been built.

 Today no mills remain on the raceway, which still flows in its original course from the Rancocas just above the dam.
 The raceway proved a way for herring to make their way above the dam and was the scene of an annual fish run in the spring, which provided fresh herring for salting and eating.
 The former mill land has been preserved as the Mill Dam Park.
 It marks the importance of mills to the early settlements.